Rochester doctor accused of using own sperm to inseminate female patient in new lawsuit

 ROCHESTER, N.Y.
 (WROC) — A Rochester doctor is accused of using his own sperm to inseminate a woman after telling the prospective parents that the sperm would come from a separate donor, a new lawsuit alleges.

-The lawsuit alleges Dr. Morris Wortman, a local gynecologist, would tell patients he was using a sperm donor and would instead use his his own sperm to inseminate.
+The lawsuit alleges Dr. Morris Wortman, a local gynecologist, told at least one patient he was using a sperm donor, and instead used his his own sperm to inseminate.

 The lawsuit was filed after a local woman, who currently lives in Geneseo, discovered multiple half siblings through over the counter DNA testing kits.

-According to the lawsuit, Wortman inseminated women through his Rochester-based private fertility practice, The Center for Menstrual Disorders.
+According to the lawsuit, Wortman inseminated at least one woman through his Rochester-based private fertility practice, The Center for Menstrual Disorders.
 The practice is also named as defendant in the lawsuit.

 According to the plaintiff, Wortman told her parents that the sperm donor was a University of Rochester medical student with a specific ethnic background and no history of health issues.
 The lawsuit says Wortman required a $50 payment, made out to him, for each insemination attempt.